PitchBlackNights/PitchBlackNights/README.md

 # Hi, I'm Blake
 ## Bio
 Co-founder of [Project Undefined](https://github.com/project-undefined)<br>
-I am a new developer with small projects scattered eveywhere.
-I can barely keep focus on one thing for a while, but hopefully that will change with [Lupine OS](https://github.com/project-undefined/Lupine-OS).
+I am a new developer with small projects scattered everywhere.
+I don't have any big projects that I have finished, but hopefully, that will change with [Lupine OS](https://github.com/project-undefined/Lupine-OS).
-I'm wanting to major in Cybersecurity, specifically Network and Infrastructure security, along with Intrusion detection and Penetration testing.
+I want to major in Cybersecurity, specifically Network and Infrastructure security, Intrusion detection, and Penetration testing.

 ## Current Projects